 Address: 1245 Wuding West Rd, near Wanhangdu Lu

 China Highlights has this covered!
-Our wanderings in the lanes at the bund brought us to a backpacker’s hostel called Captain Hostel.
+Our wanderings in the lanes at the bund brought us to a backpacker's hostel called Captain Hostel.
 We went in and got to the top floor, to the bar.
 Upon entering, it may feel like a dark dingy place with dim lighting, but keep moving ahead and get to the door.
-You will be surprised with the terrace seating area, that tends to get crowded after 7 pm.
+You will be surprised with the terrace seating area.

-Apart from low-priced drinks (gin & tonic at RMB 50, rum & coke at RMB 45) and a great location, we think the best thing about this place is the view.
-You should know that they serve only Evian (RMB 35) or Perrier (RMB 40) so carry your own water!
-The food is quite OK — we recommend the pepperoni pizza and the chicken wings if you get hungry.
+Apart from the great location, we think the best thing about this place is the view.
+You should know that they serve only Evian or Perrier so carry your own water!
+The food is quite OK - we recommend the pepperoni pizza and the chicken wings if you get hungry.

 Address: 37 Fuzhou Lu, near Sichuan Zhong Lu